 European Legal Networks in Crisis

 In 2010, the sovereign debt crisis erupted in the European Union (EU) and continues to raise critical questions about the macro-economic governance structure of the EU.
-The Eurozone crisis impacted not only financial stability, but also confidence in the EU system.
-Reform of the Economic and Monetary Union (EMU) institutional structure as well as member states fiscal positions have been contentious issues.
-A key aspect has been the creation of various financial mechanisms which are anchored in hybrid legal arrangements as well as the reconstruction of Europe’s sovereign debt markets in a bid to avoid future bailouts.
+The Eurozone crisis impacted not only financial stability, but also confidence in the EU system of governance.
+Reform of the Economic and Monetary Union (EMU) regulatory and institutional structure as well as member states fiscal positions have been contentious issues.
+Key changes have been the creation of various financial mechanisms which are anchored in hybrid legal arrangements as well as the reconstruction of Europe’s sovereign debt markets in a bid to avoid future bailouts.
 This proliferation of legal instruments and regulations has been dubbed ‘juridification’ – i.e. legal formalization – of European economic governance, and has been intensely debated in legal circles (Dawson & De Witte 2013; FIDE 2014; Amtenbrink, 2014; Biebricher 2016).